gauditech/gaudi-docs/docs/reference/apis.md

 URL fragment under which endpoint wil be registered.

-Any URL-unsafe characters will be encoded, even `/`, so sibpaths are not supported.
+Any URL-unsafe characters will be encoded, even `/`, so sub paths are not supported.

 ##### `cardinality`